siddharthkaza/SIGCSE_2021/README.md

 # SIGCSE_2021
-resources for teaching cybersecurity in 2021
+Integrating Hands-on Cybersecurity Exercises into the Curriculum in 2021
 ## Agenda for Monday
 1. Panel Introductions: what we work on
 2. General introductions: your name, where you are from, whether you teach cybersecurity in your classes